Badminton For Beginners: Starting Your Shuttlecock Journey

 Mental Preparation

 In badminton, mental preparation is just as important as physical training.
 Developing mental resilience, focus, and concentration can greatly impact your performance on the court.
-Techniques such as visualization, positive self-talk, and goal setting can help you stay mentally strong and confident during matches.
+Techniques such as visualization, positive -talk, and goal setting can help you stay mentally strong and confident during matches.
 Incorporate mental preparation exercises into your routine to optimize your mindset and enhance your overall performance as a badminton player.

 Common Mistakes to Avoid